| Custody is the legal authority to control a child. The power to make important

 AS 25.20.090 and 25.20.100.

-Arizona law defines �joint legal custody� to mean a condition under which both
+ARIZONAArizona law defines �joint legal custody� to mean a condition under which both

 parents share legal custody, and neither parent�s rights are superior. �Joint physical